-MTH 235 -

-Calculus with Analytic Geometry II IAI: M1 900-2
+MTH 235 -Calculus with Analytic Geometry II

-IAI: MT 900-2 IAI: MTH 902

-Calculus with Analytic Geometry II is a continuation of MTH 135.
+IAI: M1 900-2 IAI: MTH 902 1.1 Calculus with Analytic Geometry II is a continuation of MTH 135.
 Topics included are applications of the definite integral, techniques of integration, conic sections, parametric equations, polar coordinates, infinite series, and Taylor series.
 Prerequisite: MTH 135, or equivalent, with a grade of "C" or higher.
+Credit: 4 semester hours Lecture: 4 Lab: 0 are analytic geometry of three-dimensions, vectors, partial derivatives, multiple integrals, and vector calculus.
+Prerequisite: MTH 235, or equivalent, with a grade of "C" or higher.
+Credit: 4 semester hours

-MTH 236 - Calculus with Analytic Geometry III
+MTH 236 -Calculus with Analytic Geometry III

-IAI: M1 900-3 IAI: MTH 903
+IAI: M1 900-3 IAI: MTH 903 Calculus with Analytic Geometry III is a continuation of MTH 235.
+Topics included